 - have been disqualified under any legislation relating to any corrupt or illegal practices or are bankrupt.

-More detailed information on how to stand for election is available from the.
+More detailed information on how to stand for election is available from the Electoral Commission

-You do not need any formal qualifications or experience to become the Mayor or a councillor.
+You do not need any formal qualifications or experience to become a councillor.
 The main requirement is that you want to be involved and help represent the interests of your local area.
-You may also have special skills (such as communication, problem solving, team working and engaging your local community) or business expertise that you feel you could contribute.
+You may also have special skills or business expertise that you feel you could contribute.

 No. You can choose to stand for election as an independent candidate or as a group/party political candidate.

-The Mayor and councillors receive an allowance, plus travel and expenses.
-There is also a carer’s allowance if you have children and/or people you may care for.
-You will also be paid extra allowances if you have additional responsibilities such as a Lead member.
-Please note that the allowances you receive may affect any benefits that you are being paid and are taxable - you should contact the agency that provides your benefits to find out how you may be affected.
+Please note that the allowances you receive may affect any financial assistance you receive and are taxable - you should contact the agency that provides the financial assistance to find out how you may be affected.

-The Governance Support Team is a council department and is on hand to provide support with councillors’ queries, correspondence, photocopying, expenses etc. You will also be assisted with accessing the Council's IT network form home and provided with the necessary IT equipment.
+The Governance Support Team is a council department and is on hand to provide support with councillors’ queries, expenses etc. You will also be set up with an email address and provided with help to access to access the Council's IT network from home.

-The next elections for the elected Mayor, Torbay and Brixham Town councillors are due to be held in May 2019.
+The next elections for Torbay and Brixham Town councillors will be held on 3 May 2019.